 We will necessary talk about Cinema here.
-Rhododendron basically started with an urge to write about Cinema, that influences us to write.
-We all more or less into Cinema, It somehow has become an integral part of life.
+Rhododendron basically started with an urge to write about Cinema.
+Cinema, that influences us to write about.
+We all more or less into Cinema, It has somehow has become an integral part of life.
 Cinema is rather an expression of human lives, though Rhododendron deals with diversified range of topics related to Photography, Music and Contemporary Literature.

 It is very important to quote the below excerpt from “Speaking of Films”